caltech-netlab/caltech-netlab.github.io/_pages/book_registration.md

 </div>
 <hr>

+<b><a target = "_blank" href='https://form.jotform.com/221144847455155'>Register</a> to download the draft and slides</b>.

-This rough draft is based on lecture notes for the Power System Analysis course that I have been teaching at Caltech for the last decade or so.
+This draft is based on lecture notes for the Power System Analysis course that I have been teaching at Caltech for the last decade or so.
 Any corrections, questions, comments, or pointers will be greatly appreciated!

-<b><a target = "_blank" href='https://form.jotform.com/221144847455155'>Register</a> to view the content</b>.
-We will periodically add new chapters and update existing ones here.
-We will also inform registered users of major updates (you can always opt out).

-<div id="jump1" style="margin-bottom: 12px;"><font size='5.5' id = "OPF">Book</font></div>
-- Part I: Single-phase networks (Ch 1 - Ch 5; ignore Ch 6)
-- Part II: Unbalanced multiphase networks (Ch 7 - 10)
-- Part III: Power flow optimization (Ch 11 - 15)
-- Part IV: Appendix: Mathematical preliminaries (Ch 25)

-<div id="jump1" style="margin-bottom: 12px;"><font size='5.5' id = "OPF">Slides</font></div>
+<div id="jump1" style="margin-bottom: 12px;"><font size='5.5' id = "OPF">Book (19 chapters)</font></div>

-The slides below are mostly for the Feb 16, 2023 version of the draft textbook (except for a few updated chapters).
-The chapter numbers may not match with the re-organized current version above (will be updated in the future).

 - Part I: Single-phase networks
-    - Ch 1 Basic concepts
-    - Ch 2 Transmission line models
-    - Ch 3 Transformer models
-    - Ch 5 Bus injection models
-    - Ch 6 Branch flow models
 - Part II: Unbalanced multiphase networks
-    - Ch 8 Component models
-    - Ch 9 Bus injection models
-    - Ch 10 Branch flow models
 - Part III: Power flow optimization
-    - Ch 11 Power system operation
-    - Ch 12 Optimal power flow
-    - Ch 13 Semidefinite relaxations: BIM
-    - Ch 14 Semidefinite relaxations: BFM
+- Part IV: Appendix: Mathematical preliminaries

 If you have registered, click <a target = "_blank" href='../book'><b>here</b></a> to access the content.